JonathanWilbur/mueller-report/volume1.md

 IRA employees violated U.S. law through these operations, principally by undermining through deceptive acts the work of federal agencies charged with regulating foreign influence in U.S. elections.

-## Iii.
+## III.
 Russian Hacking And Dumping Operations

 Beginning in March 2016, units of the Russian federation's Main intelligence directorate of the general Staff (GRU) hacked the computers and email accounts of organizations,